MonsterLock/QuickEngine-Graphics-Study/README.md

 # About

-**QuickEngine Graphics Study** is a student project created for learning purposes by [Rogue-Gambler](https://github.com/Rogue-Gambler).
+**QuickEngine Graphics Study** is ~~the memest engine alive~~ a student project created for learning purposes by [Rogue-Gambler](https://github.com/Rogue-Gambler).
 The intention of this project is to further development and knowledge in:
 - DirectX 11
 - Intermediate/Advanced C++
 - Fundamentals of Computer Graphics